PixelatedStarfish/Colas-Enumeration/readme.txt

 I understand the apparent irony of this questioning, having just written another numbering system for my own fun, and potentially adding to the confusion.
 That said, googology has developed a "citogenesis" problem (a term describing the memetic growth of citations, to the point of obfuscating the origin of information, by proliferation and indirection).
 Take "micrillion", as coined by Johnathan Bowers.
 This number can be found on his blog with other numbers he has coined.
 There are wikis citing the blog, and there are forum posts citing the wikis, and there also youtube videos linking to other numbers and blog posts and wikis.
 As of writing, there are thousands of search engine results for "micrillion", parroting this term into veracity without the context of its creation.

 I understand that the Conway-Weschler system, with its endlessly growing number of "illi"s, is not always a practical convention for naming extremely large numbers, but the system is mathematically, and logically, consistent.
+Syllables are mapped to place values, and each is descriptive and purposeful (even if there is redundancy).
+The name of each number enumerated describes the number itself because each place value is described.
+It is trivial to define some finite "illion series" with powers of ten, and arbitrary wordplay, but such a system is only defined by the mapping of name to number.
+In the Conway-Weschler system, each number is named according to a mapping of syllables to place values.
+Cola's Enumeration is written to preserve this mapping.

 -To Appreciate Numbers Going Up-